bcho12/mod-3-final-project/README.md

 ## Event Finder
 View upcoming events in Georgia and add them to your favorites!
-View information on the venue, vity, date, & ticket price.
+View information on the venue, city, date, & ticket price.
 Narrow down your search by filtering events by venue.

 ## `Live Application`
 Built with a vanilla JavaScript frontend & and Ruby on Rails backend using RESTful MVC conventions.<br/>